weiyangedward/Key-Value-Store-Consistency/README.rst

 	python client.py [serverID]

-	Note that log file 'output_log*.txt' will be created in the same directory.
+	Note that log file 'output_log*.txt' will be created in the same directory .
 New log info will be appended to the previous log file, you can delete log files before start the new run.

 Quick Start
 -----------